seanbutler/3DWebTechCourse/_worksheets/10-GroupingMeshes.markdown

 Now you have your object, make sure you construct one into your game, you will notice however that its just a cylinder.
 Go back to the mesh1, mesh2 and mesh3 and adjust the scale and positions so they look like a tree.
 I suggest you increase the y of the position of two of them and decrease the scale of them as well.
 That way with some work you will get a decent looking pinetree.

 ![](../../assets/trees1.png)

+The advantage of this approach is taht if we want to we can apply transforms (such as scale or translate) to the entire tree, or to its parts.
+Which is super convenient when we want to have lots of trees made up of smaller parts.

+## Next

+Grouping is convenient but isn't very efficient, next time we will look at ways to use groups andsimilar ideas to make your scene quicker for the computer to draw.

 ## Exercises